kavinbharathii/kryptos/sketch.md

 CLOCK

 ### TODO:
-    [ ] Use average spacing between two consecutive occurences of the same letter [ ] Gather data available so far
+- [ ] Use average spacing between two consecutive occurences of the same letter
+- [ ] Gather data available so far
+- [ ] Compare the two plots of frequency data